What are SBA Loans?

 In most cases, you’ll work with an SBA-approved lender to apply for an SBA loan.
 For 504 loans, you’ll work with a Certified Development Company and a lender.
 You’ll work with an intermediary lender for microloans, which could also be a CDC or any of the SBA’s other community partners.

-So, it’s essential to understand the difference between SBA requirements and SBA lender requirements.
-The SBA itself does not set a minimum credit score requirement.
+Therefore, it’s essential to understand the distinction between SBA requirements and those of SBA lenders.
+The federal government agency itself does not set a minimum score requirement.
 However, it instructs approved lenders to perform due diligence when approving loans, usually determined by its standard underwriting requirements.

 Many lenders have high credit score requirements for non-SBA loans and apply the same rigor to SBA applications.
 Since the loans are government-backed, some lenders may lower the threshold slightly.
 For example, a bank that requires 700 for a term loan might consider reducing the requirement to 675 for an SBA loan.
-Another lender might keep it the same, while others might require a higher credit score.
+Another lender might maintain the exact requirements, while others may require a higher credit score.

-So, while credit score requirements fluctuate between different lenders, you will usually need a score between 650-700.
-However, since the SBA does not actually set a minimum credit score, it’s theoretically possible to find a lender that accepts scores below 650.
+So, while credit score requirements fluctuate between different lenders, you will usually need a score between 650 and 700.
+However, since the SBA does not set a minimum credit score, it’s theoretically possible to find a lender that accepts scores below 650.

 FICO® Small Business Scoring Service™ (SBSS) Requirements

-SBSS scores range from 0-300.
+SBSS scores range from 0 to 300.
 The SBA minimum SBSS scores for the 7(a) loans are:

-And again, SBA lenders might have a higher SBSS requirement.
-The average lender SBSS requirement is 160, with some as high as 180.
+The SBA 7(a) loan program includes SBA Small Loans, SBA International Trade Loans, and SBA Express Loans.
+Additionally, SBA lenders may have a higher SBSS requirement.
+The average SBSS requirement for lenders is 160, with some as high as 180.

 What are the other requirements for an SBA Loan?